 On the commercial team, David Grunfeld will step up to replace Gattinger to lead the Business Operations under Chief Commercial Officer Mitch Huberman.

-Jessica Elliot joins the Giltinis to head up the launch of the Giltinis Ticketing and Membership program, while former NSW Waratahs and Wallabies Events Manager Emily Deegan is joining the Giltinis to lead all match day and fan engagement operations.
+Jessica Elliot joins the Giltinis to head up the launch of the Giltinis Ticketing and Membership program.

 The Giltinis kick-off their Championship defence against the Houston Sabercats in Houston on February 5 with Opening Day at the Los Angeles Memorial Coliseum is set for Sunday, February 27 against the New England Free Jacks.